 }

-Step 6: Run the Seeder to Generate Data With Relations
+Step 6: Running the Seeder

 Now let’s run the seeder to populate the tables with test data, including relationships between models, by running: